Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 1. Log in to your Heroku account
 2. Choose the project you want to deploy
-3. Go to the settings tab
+3. Go to the settings tab and at the domains section, you find the link to deploy your project
-4.
+4. Copy your app link and paste it in your browser or push the link to direct come toyour project

 ### __GitHub Pages__
 The project was deployed to GitHub Pages using the following steps...